gchq/sleeper/docs/12-system-tests.md

 performance.
 The tests sit in the Maven module `system-test/system-test-suite`.
 There are scripts to run these tests under `scripts/test/maven`.
 We run this test suite nightly.

+These tests run in JUnit, and use the class `SleeperSystemTest` as the entry point.
+That class defines the domain specific language (DSL) for working with a deployed instance of Sleeper in JUnit.
+Please review the comment at the top of that class, and look at the tests in that module for examples.

 This test suite contains both feature tests, and performance tests which work with a larger bulk of data.
 By default, the suite skips the performance tests.
 You can run that like this: